Alexsander-j/sqlapp-project/README.md

 - To see how to use docker containers as Jenkins agents, [click here](https://github.com/nokorinotsubasa/jenkins-docker-agent)

-- Remember to allow connections on the sql server Networking configuration:
+- Remember to allow connections on the sql server Networking configuration, also, enable `Allow Azure services and resources to access this server`:

 ![]()